datadiversitylab/datadiversitylab.github.io/src/team/kennedy-gezella.md

 memberTitle:
   - Student Lab Support
 memberDate: 2024 - Present
-memberBio: Kennedy is a third-year undergraduate student worker on the path to becoming a physician assistant.
-Her role involves offering support within and outside of the lab in a variety of ways.
+memberBio: Kennedy is a fourth-year undergraduate student worker on the path to becoming a physician assistant.
+Her role involves offering managerial support within and outside of the lab in a variety of ways.
 tags:
   - Current
   - Staff